-It is known that \textsc{Dominating Clique} is W[2]-hard even on graphs which do not contain a~$4$-claw (a~$K_{1,4}$) as an induced subgraph~\cite{CPPPW11}.
+It is known that \textsc{Dominating Clique} is W[2]-hard with respect to~$k$ even on graphs which do not contain a~$4$-claw (a~$K_{1,4}$) as an induced subgraph~\cite{CPPPW11}.

-Note that there is a straightforward $\Oh^*(d^k)$-time algorithm: Choose a vertex~$v$ with minimum degree and consider the case that the dominating clique contains~$v$.
-Since~$G$ is~$d$-degenerate, there are~$\Oh(d^{k-1})$ choices for the remaining vertices of the dominating clique.
-If there is no dominating clique that contains~$v$, then continue to search the dominating clique in the graph~$G-v$.
-Eventually, we find either a dominating clique of size at most~$k$ or arrive at an empty graph.
+Note that there is a straightforward $\Oh^*(d^k)$-time algorithm for \textsc{Dominating Clique} on~$d$-degenerate graphs: Enumerate all cliques of size at most~$k$ and check if any of them dominates all vertices.
+To see the running time bound, observe that we may use a degeneracy ordering~$(v_1, \dots, v_n)$ of~$G$ and recall that for this ordering $\deg_{G_i}(v_i) \le d$ where~$G_i\coloneqq G[\{v_i,\ldots, v_n\}]$.
+By considering all~$n$ possibilities for the first vertex of the dominating clique in this ordering, we can enumerate every clique of at most $k$ vertices in $\Oh(n\cdot d^k)$ time.
+Instead, one may also solve \textsc{Dominating Clique} in $\Oh^*(2^d)$~time by enumerating all cliques of~$G$.
+At first glance, an $\Oh^*(2^d)$-time algorithm may sometimes seem prefrable to the $\Oh^*(d^k)$-time algorithm.
+However, a more precise running time bound of the latter algorithm is~$\Oh^*(\binom{d}{k})$ which is never larger than~$\Oh^*(2^d)$.

-In this subsection, we describe an FPT algorithm for weakly $\gamma$-closed graphs, resulting in an $\Oh^*((\gamma - 1)^{k-1})$-time algorithm.
+In this subsection, we describe an FPT-algorithm for weakly $\gamma$-closed graphs, resulting in an $\Oh^*((\gamma - 1)^{k})$-time algorithm.
 Note that a maximal clique of a weakly $\gamma$-closed graph may be arbitrarily large.
-Thus, a simple brute-force search on maximal cliques may require $\Omega(n^k)$ time.
-Moreover, we want to avoid enumerating all maximal cliques since this alone incurs a running time of~$\Omega(3^{\gamma/3})$.
-Instead, we will use \Cref{algo-branching-dc} for each vertex~$v_i$ in a fixed closure ordering~$\sigma$.
+Thus, a simple brute-force search on maximal cliques may require $\Omega(n^k)$ time even on graphs with constant weak closure.
+Moreover, we want to avoid enumerating all maximal cliques since this alone incurs a running time of~$\Omega(3^{\gamma/3})$~\cite{FRSWW20}.
+Instead, we will use \Cref{algo-branching-dc} for each vertex~$v_i$ in a fixed weak closure ordering~$\sigma$.
 The key idea is that we assume that~$v_i$ is the first vertex in the dominating clique with respect to~$\sigma$.
 As we shall see in the proof of \Cref{thm-dom-clique-weakly-gamma-fpt} this guarantees that for each vertex~$w$ which is not adjacent to~$v_i$, we may branch into at most~$\gamma-1$ cases to determine a vertex that dominates~$w$.

-\begin{theorem} \textsc{Dominating Clique} can be solved in $\Oh^*((\gamma -1)^{k-1})$~time. \end{theorem}
+\begin{theorem} \textsc{Dominating Clique} can be solved in $\Oh^*((\gamma -1)^{k})$~time. \end{theorem}

 \begin{proof}